ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

     ![Create data record](/learn/images/featured-scenarios/write-a-restful-api-with-ballerina/create-data-record.gif)

-    The generated record type will be as follows.
+    The record type will be as follows.

     ```ballerina
     type CovidEntry record {|